noisrucer/girok/README.md

 As I just found out about this transparency (and I'm lazy), I'll leave the below demonstrations as before.
 I'll update later.. :)

 p.s) Please upload images great for backgrounds in the issue (make sure to keep the copyrights) so that other people can see!

+### Contribute your favorite background images! <a name="contributeimage"></a>

+If you think your background image is awesome, you can contribute by sharing it with other people!
+Please visit the [detailed guide](https://github.com/noisrucer/girok/tree/develop/background-images/README.md).

 ## 🙏 1.
 Help command <a name="helpcommand"></a>